OpenTechSchool-Brussels/webVR-for-3D-graphics-and-music/interacting-within-the-scene.markdown

   }
 ```

-* That's it, assuming you included the library, attached the reticle to your camera, added the mesh to the collider list and making sure to check (as suggested in the [doc](https://github.com/neuman/vreticle)) then you can play the magician!
+That's it, assuming you included the library, attached the reticle to your camera, added the mesh to the collider list and making sure to check (as suggested in the [doc](https://github.com/neuman/vreticle)) then you can play the magician!

-* Here are some suggestions : Locking an object, Keeping object in front of you, Releasing it (I would say with no fall => a more Sci Fi kind of look)
+Here are some suggestions : Locking an object, Keeping object in front of you, Releasing it (I would say with no fall => a more Sci Fi kind of look)

-// Rez: Lock & Release objects (3D)
+Creative suggestion : Lock & Release objects (3D)

-* Bonus: When released, object move around your body in a circular fashion.
+Bonus: When released, object move around your body in a circular fashion.
 When released, the object stay in position, but moves as you do (follow you)